RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/Low-Level-Development/README.md

 />

 ::: tip 📝 NOTE
 These parameters are usually set and code generated in the **.ioc** file via STM32CubeMX.
-But that method is not possible since a direct modification of the radio related source files is done in this guide.
-Any further code generation via STM32CubeMX after the modifications in the previous steps in this guide will override all the changes that are required to run the LoRaWAN_End_Node project example to RAK3172 module.
+But that method is not possible since a direct modification of the radio-related source files is done in this guide.
+Any further code generation via STM32CubeMX after the modifications in the previous steps in this guide will override all the changes that are required to run the LoRaWAN_End_Node project example RAK3172 module.
 :::

 #### Generation of BIN file.

-With all the needed files modified and edited, you can now generate you `.bin` FW file and upload it to your RAK3172 module.
+With all the needed files modified and edited, you can now generate your `.bin` FW file and upload it to your RAK3172 module.

 1. The first step is to clean first the project to remove any outdated binary files in the project folder then followed by building it.
 Sometimes **Build Project** is not clickable so you can use **Build All** as an alternative.
 You only have one project as of now so that should work fine as well.